 Antequera – El Mauli

 Antequera is a small city that lies 25 miles north of Málaga.
-It’s footballing history has at best, been uneven, with the relative highs of a few years in the third tier, far outweighed by countless seasons spent in the semi-professional regional leagues.
-The town’s current senior club Antequera Club de Fútbol, cannot shoulder all the blame, having only come into existence in 1992, following the demise of its predecessor Club Deportivo Antequerano.
+Its footballing history has, at best, been uneven, with the relative highs of a few years in the third tier, far outweighed by countless seasons spent in the semi-professional regional leagues.
+The town’s current senior club, Antequera Club de Fútbol, cannot shoulder all the blame, having only come into existence in 1992, following the demise of its predecessor Club Deportivo Antequerano.
 Home is El Mauli, a stadium that opened in 1983, when CD Antequerano looked set for bigger things.

 El Mauli

 We have to go back to 1915 to find the first senior club from the city.
-Antequera Foot-ball Club may not of scaled any great heights, but they did have a lasting impact on football in the city.
-Firstly, they changed their colours in 1928 to the green & white stripes that all successive senior clubs have adopted.
+Antequera Foot-ball Club may not have scaled any great heights, but they did have a lasting impact on football in the city.
+Firstly, they changed their colours in 1928 to the green and white stripes, which all successive senior clubs have adopted.
 Secondly, they were the first club to have an enclosed ground.
 Having played many of their home matches in the vicinity of the city’s army barracks, the club’s supporters raised money to buy a plot of land that was adjacent to their regular pitch.
 The Campo Municipal El Mauli was located on the Paseo de Republic (It’s now a housing development to the west of the Plaza de Castilla) and opened on 2 August 1931, when the locals lost 2-5 to Málaga Sport Club.
 It was a basic enclosure with open terraces on either side of the ground.
-It had a dirt pitch, whilst changing facilities were located in the north west corner of the enclosure.
+It had a dirt pitch, whilst changing facilities were located in the northwest corner of the enclosure.
 Sadly, Antequera Foot-ball Club didn’t get much use from the ground, as they folded in 1933.

 The Campo Municipal El Mauli – Home to football in Antequera for 52 years